valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/Pubsub.md

 ## Overview

-Valkey provides publish/subscribe messaging support via the PUBLISH, SUBSCRIBE and UNSUBSCRIBE commands.
-It has a concept of a channel that a client can either publish to or subscribe to.
-Any messages published to a channel are then sent to the current list of clients subscribed to that channel.
-Valkey pub/sub channels are not persisted.
-If a message is published to a channel and no one is subscribed to the channel, that message is lost.
+Valkey provides publish and subscribe (Pub/Sub) messaging support using the `PUBLISH`, `SUBSCRIBE` and `UNSUBSCRIBE` commands.
+It has the concept of a channel that a client can both publish to and subscribe to.
+The server sends any messages published to a channel to clients subscribed to that channel.
+Valkey channels are not persisted, for instance if a message is published to a channel that has no subscribers, that message is lost.

 ### Publishing